If you’re serious about reaching financial independence, creating a passive income stream has to be on your to-do list.

 Where can I buy royalties?

-You can secure most royalties through an online marketplace like Royalty Flow or Royalty Exchange.
+You can secure most royalties through an online marketplace like Royalty Exchange.
 These apps make the royalty-buying process easy and provide a wealth of insights to help you make informed decisions.

 One of the secrets to making money is to always keep your ears and eyes open for new investment opportunities.
 Expanding into a different asset class like royalties can boost your income stream and help diversify your portfolio.